 Publication date: 2007

 Despite having been published way back in 2007, this seminal text is still an important read for anyone interested in the science of longevity.
-Aubrey de Grey is justly famous as one of the most visible advocates for anti-aging research and interventions world-wide.
+Aubrey de Grey is justly famous as one of the most visible advocates for anti-aging research and interventions worldwide.

-For years he was a lonely voice calling for more funding, more research, and more serious discussion of radical human life extension, and his scientific, evidence-based reasoning has helped, probably more than anyone else, to drag longevity research from fringe crackpot theory to respectable science.
+For years, he was a lonely voice calling for more funding, more research, and more serious discussion of radical human life extension, and his scientific, evidence-based reasoning has helped, probably more than anyone else, to drag longevity research from fringe crackpot theory to respectable science.

 As the founder of the SENS (Strategies for Engineered Negligible Senescence) Research Foundation, de Grey has not only advocated for more life extension research, he’s put his own theories into practice by running and funding numerous studies into aging and rejuvenation interventions and therapies.

 His book is a detailed walk-through of the seven types of damage caused by aging, as well as his ideas for how this damage can be mitigated and cleaned up to treat and reverse aging.
-Though at times technical, and also in places over-optimistic, de Grey’s engineering approach (we don’t have to fully understand what aging is in order to fix the damage cause by it) is one that has been adopted by large swathes of the longevity industry and a solid grounding in it will help anyone interested in human life extension better understand the advances and breakthroughs happening today.
+Though at times technical, and also in places over-optimistic, de Grey’s engineering approach (we don’t have to fully understand what aging is in order to fix the damage caused by it) is one that has been adopted by large swathes of the longevity industry and a solid grounding in it will help anyone interested in human life extension better understand the advances and breakthroughs happening today.

-3. Lifespan: Why We Age and Why We Don’t Have To by David A. Sinclair, PhD
+4. Lifespan: Why We Age and Why We Don’t Have To by David A. Sinclair, PhD

 Price: $14.99

-Number of Goodreads Ratings: 7,128
+Number of Goodreads Ratings: 20,007

-Average Goodreads Rating: 4.21
+Average Goodreads Rating: 4.2

 Longevity topic covered: General longevity science and research, personal longevity recommendations